Annabelle Candy Company

 The Annabelle Candy Company, also known as Annabelle's, is a candy manufacturer based in Hayward, California, United States.
 The company was founded in San Francisco, California in 1950 by Russian immigrant Sam Altshuler, who named the company after his daughter.

-One of the company's self-proclaimed accomplishments is that its "Rocky Road" bar was ranked among the top 40 best-selling chocolate bars on the West Coast of the United States in 2007.
+History

-The company moved to its present location of Hayward in 1965.
-In 1972 the Annabelle Candy Company purchased the Golden Nugget Company, and in 1978, after acquiring the Cardinet Candy Company, it added the Big Hunk, Look, U-NO, and Abba Zaba candy bars to its line of products.
+The company moved in 1965 to Industrial Blvd., in Hayward, California.
+In 1972 the Annabelle Candy Company purchased the Golden Nugget Company.
+In 1978, the Annabelle Candy Company acquired the Cardinet Candy Company and added several new candy bars to its line of products.
+In 2022, the Pearson's Candy Company was sold to Annabelle Candy Company.

+In 2016, the company set the Guinness World Record for the ‘largest taffy’ which weighed in at more than 524 pounds.